BOlimpio/tfe_catalog_viewer/readme.md

 This project is a **proof of concept (PoC)** application that consumes data from the Terraform Cloud (TFE) API and displays it in a visual, interactive resource catalog with filters.
 The project is split into two parts:

-- **Backend**: A mock API built with FastAPI that simulates Terraform Cloud endpoints.
+- **Backend**: A mock API built with FastAPI that simulates Terraform Cloud endpoints or optionally proxies requests to the real TFE API.
-- **Frontend**: A React application with TailwindCSS that displays workspaces, resources, and dynamic filters.
+- **Frontend**: A React application with TailwindCSS that displays workspaces, resources, and dynamic filters with pagination and search.

-## 💡 Why Use This Interface?

-Terraform Enterprise (TFE) provides a powerful backend for managing infrastructure, but its **web UI is limited** when it comes to filtering and exploring the resources created inside a workspace.

-This custom interface was built to solve that.

-✅ **Key benefits:**
-- Allows **filtering resources** by type, module, provider, and more
-- Quickly browse and visualize details of all resources within a workspace
-- Lightweight and fully compatible with **Terraform Cloud/Enterprise API**
-- Great for teams that want better insight or validation of deployments

-This is especially useful for platform teams, DevOps engineers, or auditors who need to **interact with resource data beyond what the native portal provides**.
+This is especially useful for platform teams, DevOps engineers, or auditors who need to interact with TFE's resource data via API or are considering embedding this visibility into internal tools or custom platforms.

 ![Interface Preview](frontend/public/images/interface-preview.png)